Capacity and the Mental Capacity Act

 information (test 1), remember it (test 2), but not be able to

 weigh facts as you would normally.
-A person with psychosis may be
+If you have a psychosis,

-depression may feel so hopeless that any treatment seems pointless,
+so hopeless that any treatment seems pointless, even though there

 4) Can you